Suvink/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

 For example, if you want to override the Maven command of the **Java** buildpack, you can use `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.

 For more examples, see [Google Cloud's buildpacks documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs).

+### Customize the Default Run Command

+You can configure the run command required to start the component using the **Build Configurations** editor on the component's **Build** page.
+This will override the default run command provided by the buildpack.
+Rebuilding the component is required after modifying the run command.<br>

+e.g., <br>

+`java -jar target/sample.jar`<br>
+`node app.js`<br>
+`php -S 0.0.0.0:8000 index.php`